 Primal vs Dual Form

 So far we have been implementing the primal form.
 If we look at the dimensions we notice that the matrix that we have to inverse is a square matrix of the dimension 2.
-Just like our samples in X.
+Just like our (extended) samples in X.

-Now we can compute the inverse just as well by changing the order of the transpose.
+However, we can compute the inverse just as well by changing the order of the transpose.

 This is known as the dual Form.
-Notice that the matrix that needs to be inverted is know a square matrix of the dimension n x n!
-This is much more expensive to compute when we have many more samples than dimensions in X. So most of the time we want to avoid this.
+Notice that the matrix that needs to be inverted is know a square matrix of the dimension n x n.
+This is much more expensive to compute when we have more samples than dimensions in X. So most of the time we want to avoid this.
 However it can be useful to derive solutions for classification problems such as SVM so it’s good to have seen this before.

 We now know how to compute a linear regression.
 But often data is not linear … we could come up with non linear regression methods.
 But we just picked up linear regression so let’s see what we can do.
 If we add a few dimensions to our input data we might be able to a linear regression in the higher dimension(feature space).
 Or a linear separation as depicted below: